 A repeat major violation occurs when an individual oil or gas lease has more than one major violation within a fiscal year or other designated period.
-During fiscal year 2018 the Commission did not identify any repeat major violations.
+The definition of a major violation may be found Appendix B of this document-Definition of a Major Violation.
+Appendix B includes those rules found within Title 16 Texas Administrative Code Chapter 3 that constitute a major violation; however, characterization of a violation as a major violation is not limited to a violation of the rules listed in Appendix B. During fiscal year 2020 the Commission did not identify any repeat major violations.